tewhatuora/api-standards/docs/api-security/09-TokenProtectionandClientAuthentication.md

 OpenID Connect provides a mechanism (Demonstrating Proof of Possession) that strengthens the client authentication and helps to verify that the access token belongs to the API Consumer client.
 It:

 - Links the access token to the client
-- The client presenting the access token has to provide proof of possession to the Access token and the identity of the client to the resource server
+- The client presenting the access token has to provide proof of possession of the Access token and the identity of the client to the resource server
 - The proof of possession is linked to a cryptographic key.

 There are two DPoP methods defined by OpenID Connect.